Standing Too Close To The Golf Ball – Causes and How to Fix It

 Updated

-Standing Too Close To Golf Ball
+Standing Too Close Featured Image

 Luckily a lot of these things are easier to fix than a swing problem, and a lot of swing problems are actually rooted in setup problems, so it is always the first place to look.
 We will look at both the effects and then look at the causes and how to correct them.